oracle/node-oracledb/README.md

 ## Contributing

 This project welcomes contributions from the community.
-Before submitting a pull request, please [review our contribution guide][35].
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

-Oracle gratefully acknowledges the contributions to node-oracledb that have been made by the community.

 ## Security